Omnichannel Contact Center: Features, Benefits, Best-Practice Strategies

 • Faster Resolutions

 Because data is centralized, past purchases, feedback, issues, and notes are all stored in one place.
-This means agents can understand the issue immediately.
+This means agents understand the issue immediately without asking customers to repeat themselves, which is one of the most direct drivers of reduced Average Handling Time (AHT).
 Intelligent routing can also send customers to the right agent the first time.
 Altogether, issues move forward without unnecessary backtracking.

 • Increased Agent Productivity